plexusent/provider_spec/README.md

 # GoWatchIt Affiliate Provider Data Feed Spec

 ## Purpose
-The spec is intended for content owners and distributors to supply information about where consumers can purchase and view film and television content.
+The specification is intended for content owners and distributors to supply information about where consumers can purchase and view film and television content.
 The spec has both optional and required elements.

 The data is split into two rough categories: _Metadata_ and _Availabilities_